-2.2.7 GRIEVANCE MECHANISM
+2.2.7 GRIEVANCEMECHANISM

-The Grievance Mechanism for Workers will be organised as follows.
+The Grievance Mechanism for Workers will be organized as follows.

 - i.
-Direct Workers (Project Officials): The Executive Engineer, Dam Authority, will be responsible for providing guidance and advice on all worker related grievances and their redressal, in line with the state and national legislation and the LMP. - ii.
-Contract Workers: While the Contractor will have his own GRM, the IA (Water Resources Department will have oversight) and the overall responsibility for ensuring the establishment and implementing the GRM for project workers.
-In this regard, the Executive Engineer will be responsible to ensure that the Contractor has established and operationalised the contract workers grievance redress mechanism.
+Direct Workers (Project Officials): The Executive Engineer, Dam Authority, will be responsible for providing guidance and advice on all worker related grievances and their redressal, in line with the state and national legislation and theLMP. - ii.
+Contract Workers: While the Contractor will have his own GRM, the IA (Water Resources Department will have oversight) and the overall responsibility for ensuringtheestablishment and implementing the GRM for project workers.
+In this regard, the Executive Engineer will be responsible to ensure that the Contractor has established and operationalized the contract workers grievance redress mechanism.
 In this, Contractor will be supported by Environment and Social nodal officers by IA designated for the purpose.
 S/he will also be responsible for tracking and resolving workers grievances.
-S/he shall maintain records where grievances and complaints, including minutes of discussions, recommendations and resolutions made, will be recorded.
+S/he shall maintain records where grievances and complaints, including minutes of discussions, recommendations and resolutions made, will berecorded. - iii.
+Community Workers: The Executive Engineer, Dam Authority, will be responsible for providing guidance and advice on all community worker related grievances with thisLMP.